Recorders of the Court of First Instance of the High Court

+The position was created in 1994 through an amendment to the Supreme Court Ordinance (now the High Court Ordinance).
+Recorders have the same jurisdiction, powers and privileges as a High Court judge, and the eligibility requirements for becoming a recorder are identical to those required of High Court judges.

-Recorders are appointed on a 3 year term basis.
-Since the establishment of the position in 1995, there have been 48 Recorders; of those, 12 (or 25%) became full-time judges.
-There are currently 15 serving Recorders.
+Recorders are appointed on a 3-year term basis.
+Since the establishment of the position in 1995, there have been 50 Recorders; of those, 13 (or 26%) eventually became full-time judges.
+There are currently 13 serving Recorders.

-List of Recorders
+List of recorders

 Recorders are listed by date of appointment; seniority (when Recorders are appointed on the same day) is sorted by firstly the year of becoming Silk, secondly by year of being called to the Hong Kong Bar, and lastly by alphabetical order.